eren-erdgn/eren-erdgn/README.md

 Game Developer
 --------------

 Hello, my name is Eren Erdogan.
-I am a computer engineering student at Bahçeşehir University.
 I am 22 years old.
 I enjoy playing video games and thinking about the development process that goes into those games I love and adore.
 I love creating a visual experience through the projects I participate.
 Also, I really like the creative process which goes into those projects I have created.
 That’s why I have been practicing on unity game engine.
 My ultimate goal is to merge the experience I have been gathering doing various game development practices and my academic knowledge to eventually rise to a prominent position in the gaming industry.

 *   🌍  I'm based in İstanbul Turkey
 *   ✉️  You can contact me at [eren-erdogan@outlook.com](mailto:eren-erdogan@outlook.com)